 (4) A "participant" is defined as an individual or member of an applicant group actually performing work on the river or waterway under this program.
-Stat.
-Auth.: ORS 830.110 Stats.
-Implemented: ORS 830.055 Hist.: MB 1-1994, f. & cert. ef.
-2-23-94

 General Requirements

 (1) The applicant's spokesperson must apply in writing to the Director of the Marine Board for the river or waterway being adopted.